-At St Cuthbert's Catholic Primary School we strive to safeguard and promote the welfare of all of our children.
+At St Cuthbert's Catholic Primary School we safeguard and promote the welfare of all of our children.

-Appendix B: ABUSE AND NEGLECT
+APPENDIX B: ABUSE, NEGLECT AND EXPLOITATION

 Indicators of abuse and neglect

 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting; by those known to them, or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children.